manelpuig/rUBot_tutorial_ws/Documentation/1_ROS_setup.md

 - And just click “Finalize” in the last screen

 ### **1.3.
 VS Code**
-Use your Visual Studio Code with the extensions:

-- Docker
-- Dev Containers

 We will use VS Code to sync a copy of your github repository in your local PC:
 - Open VS Code and choose "Clone repository"
 - type the github link of the desired repository
 - select the local destination folder

-We will also use VS Code to sync the changes we have made in Docker:
+We will also use VS Code to work and sync the changes we have made in Docker Container:
+- Install in your Visual Studio Code the extensions:
+    - Docker
+    - Dev Containers
 - Open Docker Desktop
 - Execute the container and Connect to it within VS Code:
     - from left-side menu choose Docker
     - right-click on the running container and select "Attach VS Code"
-- Once you have finish you can sync the changes from "source control":
-    - Select "source control" from left side menu
-    - select changes to sync
-    - Add a commit
+- Update your docker Container:
+    ```shell
+    apt update
+    apt upgrade
+    ```
+    > repeat these instructions until you see "All packages are up to date"

-    - Push
+- Install some functionalities:
+    ```shell
+    apt install -y git && apt install -y python3-pip
+    ```

 ## **2. Prepare your Workspace**
 Once you are in the ROS Noetic Virtual machine, you can:
 - create your own workspace